Breaking A Lease To Buy A House: Can (And Should) You Do It?

 Rocket Mortgage® lets you get to house hunting sooner.

-The Pros And Cons Of Breaking A Lease Early For A Home
+The Pros And Cons Of Breaking A Lease To Buy A House

 While it’s possible to break a lease and leave early to move into a new home, should you?
 There are benefits to leaving behind the property you’ve been renting for one you own, but there are also some potentially severe consequences for breaking a lease that you should keep in mind.